opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

+Crap on a crap cracker.

 ### Lesson Learned 1: Model Content Hash Value Field

-Well crap.
 It clearly failed, but `model content changed` isn't very helpful of an error message.
 I was missing something.

 ...*fast forward montage through hours of scanning through `MLModel.java` and pleading for help on our [public slack channel](...)*...